cdimascio/openapi-spring-webflux-validator/README.md

 ## Usage (Kotlin)

-The following sections describe usage.
-The first section shows using with Kotlin.
-The second section show usage with Java 8.
+This section and the next describe usage with Kotlin and Java respectively.

 ### Configure

-One time configuration, must specify the location of the swagger specification and may optionally provide a *custom error handler!*
+This one-time configuration requires you to provide the _location of the openapi/swagger specification_ and an optional _custom error handler_.

 Supports JSON and YAML